 One way to winterize your plumbing system if you’re going to be away from home is to use antifreeze.
 Antifreeze is a substance that prevents freezing by lowering the freezing point of water, and it can help keep your pipes from being damaged and bursting in the winter months.
 When adding antifreeze to your plumbing system, follow the manufacturer’s instructions carefully, and be sure that you only use nontoxic antifreeze.
 It would help if you were also sure to check the antifreeze level in your system regularly as it can evaporate over time.

 The cold weather can cause severe problems for your plumbing if you’re not prepared.
 Therefore, winterizing your plumbing systems is an essential maintenance task that can help you avoid costly repairs down the road.
-Don’t hesitate to contact us at High 5 Plumbing if you have any questions, need assistance with your winterization project, or need drain cleaning and installation and plumbing repair and maintenance services.
+Don’t hesitate to contact us at High 5 Plumbing, Heating & Cooling if you have any questions, need assistance with your winterization project, or need drain cleaning and installation and plumbing repair and maintenance services.

 High 5 Plumbing